stanfordjournalism/padj-code/exercises/census/README.md

 |Santa Clara County|2021 ACS 1-year|\$141,562|±\$2,669|\$138,893|\$144,231|
 |State of California|2021 ACS 1-year|\$84,907|±\$542|\$84,365|\$85,449|

-The error margins are much narrower at the state level, but not without cost.
+The margin of error is much lower at the state level, but not without cost.
 The state estimate also includes other counties, not just Santa Clara County.
 But the state estimate doesn't accurately reflect the county estimate.
 This can be problematic if the scope of the analysis needs to be at the county level.

 If the analysis focuses on small geographies such as census tracts, consider switching to a county-level analysis to increase the reliability of the data.